Plumbing Renovation Costs: What Should You Budget for 2026?

 Service Call and Minimum Charges

 Most plumbers charge a service call fee, usually ranging from $50 to $150.
-Many require a minimum billing period, often charging for at least the first hour, even for small jobs.
+Many require a minimum billing period, often charging for at least the first hour, even for small jobs as outlined in a typical plumbing prices list.

 Hourly vs. Flat-Rate Pricing